One-dimensional asymmetrically interacting quantum droplets in Bose-Bose mixtures: RESULTS AND DISCUSSIONS

-Based on the procedure described in the last paragraph and Fig.~\ref{fig:relativedynamics}, the frequencies of spin dipole mode (i.e., blue lines with filled circles) and spin breathing mode (i.e., red lines with filled circles) are extracted and depicted in Fig.~\ref{fig:spinmodes}, as functions of the interaction ratio $\lambda$ and total atom number $N$ at two values of trapping potential strengths $\kappa=0.01$ and $\kappa=0.1$.
-In Fig.~\ref{fig:spinmodes}(a), both spin mode frequencies show a monotonic dependence on $\lambda$, i.e., decreasing sharply as $\lambda$ rises and tending to saturate.
+Based on the procedure described in the last paragraph and Fig.~\ref{fig:relativedynamics}, the frequencies of the spin-dipole mode (i.e., solid yellow lines) and spin-breathing mode (i.e., solid purple lines) are extracted and depicted in Fig.~\ref{fig:spinmodes}, as functions of the interaction ratio $\lambda$ and total atom number $N$ at a trapping potential strength $\kappa=0.01$.
+Meanwhile, we have applied the linearization technique presented in Sec.~\ref{sec:linearization} to calculate the low-energy collective excitation spectrum denoted by the dot symbols, where the concerned dipole, breathing, spin-dipole, and spin-breathing modes are highlighted in blue, red, yellow, and purple dots, respectively.
+In practice, we identify the specific density and spin modes within the excitation spectrum (i.e., the dots in Fig.~\ref{fig:spinmodes}) by examining the real-time evolution of the quasiparticle densities $|\eta_j|^2(x,t) = |\eta_{j,1}|^2 + |\eta_{j,2}|^2$ and $\delta |\eta_j|^2(x,t) = |\eta_{j,1}|^2 - |\eta_{j,2}|^2$ for the $j$th mode with frequency $\omega_j$, and classifying its characteristic pattern in the $x$-$t$ contour plot as in Fig.~\ref{fig:relativedynamics}.
+In general, we find that these results of the four mode frequencies show an excellent agreement with the one from numerically solving the time-dependent extended GPE.
+In Fig.~\ref{fig:spinmodes}(a), both spin-mode frequencies show a monotonic dependence on $\lambda$, i.e., decreasing sharply as $\lambda$ rises and tending to saturate.
 This trend of saturation becomes more pronounced for larger $\kappa$.
-This is because the relatively strong trapping potential will compress the droplet to maintain a Gaussian-like wave function or a Thomas-Fermi density distribution, see also the radius in Fig.~\ref{fig:widthpeak1}(a) and the breathing mode frequency in Fig.~\ref{fig:dipolebreathing}(a).
-Thus, the spin dipole mode frequency tends to approach the sum-rule prediction $\omega_\mathrm{sd}^\mathrm{analytic} = \sqrt{\frac{g-g_{12}}{g+g_{12}}}\omega_x$ of the conventional weakly interacting symmetric two-component Bose gas~\cite{pitaevskii2016bose}.
-In Fig.~\ref{fig:spinmodes}(b), the frequencies of both spin modes increase monotonically with $N$, in contrast to the non-monotonic behavior of the breathing mode in Fig.~\ref{fig:dipolebreathing}(b).
+This is because the relatively strong trapping potential will compress the droplet to maintain a Gaussian-like wave function or a Thomas-Fermi density distribution; see, also, the radius in Fig.~\ref{fig:widthpeak1}(a) and the breathing-mode frequency in Fig.~\ref{fig:dipolebreathing}(a).
+Thus, the spin-dipole-mode frequency tends to approach the sum-rule prediction, i.e., Eq.(3) in Ref.~\cite{geier2021exciting}, of the conventional weakly interacting two-component Bose gas.
+In Fig.~\ref{fig:spinmodes}(b), the frequencies of both spin modes increase monotonically with $N$, in contrast to the nonmonotonic behavior of the breathing mode in Fig.~\ref{fig:dipolebreathing}(b).
 A stronger confinement will gradually slow down the upward trend in the frequencies of spin modes.
+Note that a recent work~\cite{ritu2026spin} has also investigated the spin excitations of one-dimensional self-bound Bose-Bose droplets presented in the current work.